A means for all youth to play tennis, regardless of socioeconomic, ethnic, or family background

 Charles "Chick" Hodge

-Charles “Chick” Hodge is a former president of the TOPs Board and currently serves chair of the Strategic Planning Committee and the TOPs Marymoor Task Force.
+Charles “Chick” Hodge is a former president of the TOPs Board and currently serves as Vice-President and Chair of the Strategic Planning Committee and the TOPs Marymoor Task Force.
 He is strongly committed to the TOPs mission and finds the work both challenging and rewarding.
 As a former less-than-affluent junior tennis player, he appreciates those who made tennis possible for him and wants to provide that valuable experience for other kids, regardless of their economic circumstance.
 He also appreciates the commitment of TOPs to enrichment programs, as well as the generosity of the TOPs donors.
 Chick is a graduate of Lehigh University and Stanford.
 He moved to Seattle for a 35-year Boeing career in aircraft engineering.
 During this time, he built a neighborhood tennis court, served on the Washington Youth Tennis Foundation, and as Tennis Chairman at the Mercer Island Country Club during a time of a major facility expansion.
 He later served on the board of the Atlantic Street Center, a non-profit that serves low-income kids and families in Seattle’s Rainier Valley, where he co-founded and taught tennis for thirteen years at a weeklong Tennis Camp at Rainier Playfield.

-Schyler Pa serves on the Board of Directors as Finance Committee Chair.
+Schyler Pa serves on the Board of Directors as the Interim Treasurer and Finance Committee Chair.
 A graduate of University of Virginia, Schyler joined the TOPs board to help support its mission of offering affordable tennis programs to youth in the community.
 She is grateful for her tennis journey which started in elementary school and loves that TOPs helps to grant these opportunities to so many kids.
 Schyler is a Corporate Finance Manager at Microsoft.
 Coming from Virginia, she appreciates the beauty of the PNW and enjoys playing tennis, hiking, and trying new foods in her free time.